-If you’ve graduated from any UK university in the last five years and have a business idea you would like to put into action, Launch Space can help you do just that.
-We’ll give you free desk space and business support for 12 months so you can focus on achieving great things.
+If you have a business idea you would like to put into action, Launch Space can help you do just that.
+We’ll give you free business support and expert advice for up to 12 months so you can focus on achieving great things.
+We also have a small number of bursaries available for eligible entrepreneurs.

 Why choose Launch Space?

-- Grow your ideas with the support of like-minded graduates – Launch Space is home to existing graduate-led businesses at various stages on the start-up journey, so you'll be working alongside others who have a common goal of making their vision a success.
+- Grow your ideas with the support of our existing and alumni founders – Launch Space is home to existing graduate-led businesses at various stages on the start-up journey, so you'll be working alongside others who have a common goal of making their vision a success.

 - Develop your ideas – Turn your pre-commercial ideas into successful business enterprises.

-- Dedicate time to your business – Spend 12 months developing your idea, either physically at Launch Space or by being a virtual resident*.
+- Dedicate time to your business – Spend up to 12 months developing your idea with the support of our in-house team.

 - Immerse yourself in a caring and supportive environment – Be part of an entrepreneurial community well connected to the wider University, with support on hand when you need it.